FlorianSchw/dsClusterAnalysis/README.md

 # dsClusterAnalysis
-Server-side package for cluster analysis in DataSHIELD
+Server-side package for cluster analysis in DataSHIELD.

 <!-- badges: start -->